Hivernage: Second World War

 Senegalese tirailleurs continued to fight alongside Free French Forces in the colonies and returned to France following the invasions of 1944.
 In the winter of that year the tirailleurs were forced to hand over their arms, uniforms and equipment to former resistance fighters of the French Forces of the Interior.
-Though formally called hivernage it has been described as the blanchiment de l’armée (the laundering of the army), removing black soldiers to create an all-white force.
+Though formally called hivernage it has been described as the blanchiment de l’armée (the laundering or whitening of the army), removing black soldiers to create an all-white force.
 Many of the disarmed tirailleurs were held in camps in Europe over the cold winter of 1944–45, often poorly fed and clothed (many lacked civilian clothes to replace the uniforms they handed over), though some were held in Senegal.
 The tirailleurs were discontented at this turn of events, having fought for France while it was occupied they felt humiliated at being told their services were no longer required, when the Allies were on the point of complete victory.

 There were some issues in the hivernage camps that winter, triggered by poor food, poor clothing, poor housing, lack of pay, alcohol bans, access to women and acts of violence by white soldiers.
 On two occasions this resulted in serious casualties when white French soldiers opened fire, 7 tirailleurs were wounded at Morlaix in Brittany and 35 were killed and a similar number wounded at Thiaroye in Senegal where the tirailleurs briefly held a French general captive after an uprising triggered by the confiscation of money.
 With the French lacking in resources they asked their British allies to house some of the tirailleurs.
 A group were held at Monshire Camp in Huyton near Liverpool.
 The British had some issues with the behaviour of the tirailleurs and arranged for the men to be shipped to Casablanca and then on to their homes in West Africa.